php-fig/fig-standards/proposed/phpdoc.md

   - end with `*/` and
   - have zero or more lines in between.

-  In the case where a DocComment spans multiple lines, every line MUST start with an asterisk (`*`) that SHOULD be aligned with the first asterisk of the opening clause.
+  When a DocComment spans multiple lines, every line MUST start with an asterisk (`*`) that SHOULD be aligned with the first asterisk of the opening clause.

   Single line example: